 Continuing 30 Years of History

 January 13, 2020 marks the 30th Anniversary of the inauguration of The Honorable L. Douglas Wilder, 66th Governor of the Commonwealth of Virginia.
-As we remember this historic day, we also look forward to celebrating Governor Wilder's continuing legacy with a day-long leadership symposium on Thursday, March 26 at Virginia Union University in partnership with VCU's Wilder School of Government and Public Affairs.
+As we remember this historic day, we also look forward to celebrating Governor Wilder's continuing legacy with a day-long leadership symposium on at Virginia Union University in partnership with VCU's Wilder School of Government and Public Affairs.
 L. Douglas Wilder: Continuing 30 Years of History, Then and Now will include lectures, panel discussions, and a keynote address by Governor Wilder.
 Students, faculty and community members are invited.
-More information about the Symposium and how to attend will be forthcoming.
+For more information and to register, visit: http://bit.ly/2HyUP6h.

 "We are honored to partner with Virginia Union University to create this day-long exploration of important topics such as civic engagement, leadership and the 2020 elections," said Susan T. Gooden, interim dean of the Wilder School.